-From either the north or south, take the Maine Turkpike to Exit 8.
+From either the north or south, take the Maine Turnpike to Exit 8.
 Follow Route 25 west to Gorham.
 At Gorham center (approximately 9 miles) turn right onto Route 114.
 Take the first left onto College Avenue.
-The entrance to campus is a short distance on the right.
+The entrance to the campus is a short distance on the right.

-Directions to the Lewiston-Auburn Campus
+Directions to the Lewiston Auburn Campus

-From either the north or south, take the Maine Turnpike to Exit 13.
-Coming from the south, take a left at the stop sign, if you're coming from the north, go straight.
+From either north or south, take the Maine Turnpike to Exit 13.
+Coming from the south, take a left at the stop sign; if you are coming from the north go straight.
 Follow the signs for Lisbon Falls and Brunswick.
 Proceed to the second stop light and turn left onto Westminster Street.
-Lewiston-Auburn College is the cedar-shingled building at the top of the hill on the right.
+Lewiston-Auburn College is the cedarshingled building at the of the hill on the right.